aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-pages/stamping/text-stamps-in-pdf-file/_index.md

     }
 }
 ```
-The following code snippet demonstrates how to add a text stamp to a PDF file, automatically adjusting the stamp font size to ensure the stamp fits on the page.
+The following code snippet demonstrates how to add a text stamp to a PDF file and automatically adjust the font size to fit the stamp rectangle.
+The stamp rectangle defaults to the page size.

 ```cs
 private static void AutoSetTheFontSizeOfTextStampToFitPage()